Sage-Bionetworks/annotation-tools/CONTRIBUTING.md

 #### Integration Test

 Be sure to run the relevant parts of the test main genie pipeline as part of [these instructions](https://github.com/Sage-Bionetworks/Genie/#developing-locally) that would be affected by changes to this repo.

+#### Testing annotator shell script changes

+If you are making any changes to the `annotation_suite_wrapper.sh` script, please see here for testing that: [Updating the annotation shell script in annotation-tools](https://sagebionetworks.jira.com/wiki/spaces/APGD/pages/3016687662/Variant+Annotation#Updating-the-annotation-shell-script-in-annotation-tools)

+#### Testing updated annotator.jar file

+If you are updating the `annotator.jar` file, please see here for how to go about testing that using this repo: [Variant Annotation](https://sagebionetworks.jira.com/wiki/spaces/APGD/pages/3016687662/Variant+Annotation)

 #### Docker